htcondor/htcondor/docs/admin-manual/java-support-installation.rst

 Note that if a specific job sets the value in the submit description file, using the submit command
 **java\_vm\_args**\ :index:`java_vm_args<single: java_vm_args; submit commands>`, the
-job’s value takes precedence over a configured value.
+job's value takes precedence over a configured value.